-The following discussion and analysis provide an overview of the financial position and activities of Residential Services at The Evergreen State College (Residential Services) for the fiscal years (FY) ended June 30, 2023 and 2022.
-Management's Discussion and Analysis (MD&A) provides the readers an objective and easily readable analysis of Residential Services financial performance for the year, based on currently known facts and conditions.
+The following discussion and analysis provides an overview of the financial position and activities of Residential Services at The Evergreen State College (Residential Services) for the fiscal years (FY) ended June 30, 2024 and 2023.
+Management's Discussion and Analysis (MD&A) provides the readers with an objective and easily readable analysis of Residential Services financial performance for the year, based on currently known facts and conditions.
 This discussion has been prepared by management and should be read in conjunction with the financial statements and accompanying notes.